William Reed was elected as President of the Executive Council on September 7, 1722 after the death of President Thomas Pollock on August 30, 1722.

-The arrogant gentleman was Colonel William Reed, President of the Council, who himself had a few months before completed a two-year period as acting governor of the Province of North Carolina.
+The arrogant gentleman was Col. William Reed, President of the Executive Council, who himself had a few months before completed a two-year period as Acting Governor of the Province of North Carolina.
 Obviously only a simpleton or a person entirely confident of his position would defy the official head of the government in such a brazen manner.
-Reed continued to be president of the council until his death four years later; and this fact would seem to be a sufficient comment upon the incident.
+Reed continued to be President of the Executive Council until his death four years later; and this fact would seem to be a sufficient comment upon the incident.

-He is known to have sided with William Glover in the struggle for control of the Assembly between that official and Colonel Thomas Cary.
+He is known to have sided with President William Glover in the struggle for control of the Assembly between that official and Col. Thomas Cary during the series of events commonly referred to as "Cary's Rebellion."
 When the latter gained ascendancy, Reed was required to put up a peace bond of five hundred pounds.

 That he also participated actively in the campaigns against the Tuscaroras is a quite plausible inference.
 As has been noted in a previous sketch, Captain John Norton used Reed's sloop to carry ammunition to be used in the final campaigns against the Indians.

-During the five-year period beginning with 1710, Reed is successively referred to as captain, major and colonel.
-And he was a member of the Council which in 1715 ordered a detachment of troops to be raised for assistance to South Carolina.
-During this same year he was named one of the vestrymen of the newly formed parish in Currituck.
+During the five-year period beginning with 1710, William Reed is successively referred to as Captain, Major, and Colonel.
+And he was a member of the Executive Council which in 1715 ordered a detachment of troops to be raised for assistance to South Carolina.
+During this same year he was named one of the vestrymen of the newly formed Anglican Parish in Currituck.

-In September Reed was elected president, succeeding the aged and infirm Pollock, and as acting governor was voted the same salary as the governor, pending the arrival of the new appointee.
-George Burrington took office in 1724 and Reed continued as President of the Council until his death.
+In September, William Reed was elected President, succeeding the recently-deceased Thomas Pollock, and as Acting Governor was voted the same salary as the governor, pending the arrival of the new appointee.
+Governor George Burrington took office in 1724 and William Reed continued as President of the Executive Council until his death in 1728.

-His sixteen years on the Council is the longest tenure in that body of any colonial leader, with the exception of Pollock.
+His sixteen years on the Executive Council is the longest tenure in that body of any colonial leader, with the exception of Thomas Pollock.

 With the population increasing rapidly in the upper end of the county, he apparently foresaw that Newbegun Creek would in the near future no longer be the center of population, as well as being inconveniently located for that part now Camden County because of the wideness of the river at Newbegun and the consequent hazards in crossing.
-Thirty years later when the commissioners decided to move the courthouse to a more convenient location, they selected the same site Reed had chosen in the first place.
+Thirty years later when the commissioners decided to move the courthouse to a more convenient location, they selected the same site William Reed had chosen in the first place many years before.

-According to an affidavit made by Colonel Thomas Swann, Colonel Reed died at his home in the forks of Arenuse Creek in the night between the 11th and 12th of September, 1728.
+According to an affidavit made by Col. Thomas Swann, William Reed died at his home in the forks of Arenuse Creek in the night between the 11th and 12th of September, 1728.
 The circumstances incident to his death afford such an interesting comparison between transportation facilities in that time with the present as to justify their inclusion.

-Some years later, at a meeting of the Council in April, 1714, Charles Eden, lately appointed by the Proprietors to succeed Hyde, who had died of yellow fever during the trouble with the Tuscaroras, took the oath of office at Captain Hecklefield's home, and became Governor of North Carolina.
-Among the members of the Council present on this occasion were Colonel Thomas Byrd, Nathan Chevin, and William Reed, all prominent men in Pasquotank, and the two former, leading churchmen of that county, and active members of the vestry of St. John's Parish.
+Some years later, at a meeting of the Executive Council in April of 1714, Charles Eden, lately appointed by the Lords Proprietors to succeed Edward Hyde, who had died of Yellow Fever during the trouble with the Tuscaroras, took the oath of office at Captain John Hecklefield's home, and became Governor of North Carolina.
+Among the members of the Excecutive Council present on this occasion were Colonel Thomas Byrd, Nathan Chevin, and William Reed, all prominent men in Pasquotank, and the two former, leading churchmen of that county, and active members of the vestry of St. John's Parish.
 Tobias Knight was also there, a wealthy resident of Bath then, though he too had formerly lived in Pasquotank.
-Knight was later to win notoriety as a friend and colleague of Teach, the pirate.
+Knight was later to win notoriety as a friend and colleague of Edward Teach, the pirate known as Blackbeard.